RevealBi/Documentation/en/data-visualizations/visualizations-editor.md

 ## Visualizations Editor

+>Add Creating a visualization (from What is a visualization? topic) here, but add also that a vis can be created by adding to an existing dashboard.

 The Visualization editor is where you create and edit your visualizations.
 It helps you work with the data to get the most desired view.

 ### Accessing the Visualizations Editor